Saturated Fats Foods What You Need to Know

 What are Saturated Fats?

 Saturated fats are fats that have lots of hydrogen atoms.
-This makes them solid and waxy2.
-They are different from unsaturated fats, which are usually liquid.
+This makes them solid and waxy.
+They are different from unsaturated fats which are usually liquid.

-These fats are mostly in animal foods like meat, dairy, and eggs.
-They are also in some tropical oils like coconut and palm oil2.
+These fats are mostly in animal foods like meat dairy and eggs.
+They are also in some tropical oils like coconut and palm oil.
 Their unique structure makes them stand out.

 Explaining the Nature of Saturated Fats

 Saturated fats are called so because every carbon atom in the molecule is filled with hydrogen atoms.
-This straight structure makes the fat solid2.
-Unlike unsaturated fats, which have double bonds and are liquid.
+This straight structure makes the fat solid.
+Unlike unsaturated fats which have double bonds and are liquid.

 Why Saturated Fats are Solid at Room Temperature

 Their solid state comes from their chemical makeup.
-The straight structure lets the fat molecules pack closely, making them solid at room temperature2.
-This is why butter and coconut oil are solid, while olive oil is not.
+The straight structure lets the fat molecules pack closely making them solid at room temperature.
+This is why butter and coconut oil are solid while olive oil is not.

 YouTube video